chrisvanpatten/usb-backup-scripts/readme.md

 # usb-backup-scripts

-A set of scripts for automatiaclly backing up files to a USB drive on Mac OS X.
+A set of scripts for automatically backing up files to a USB drive on Mac OS X.

 ## Using usb-backup-scripts